yakirp/BorderTextView/README.md

 # BorderTextView
 BorderTextView

+Step 1. .
-Add it in your root build.gradle at the end of repositories:
+Add the JitPack repository to your root build.gradle at the end of repositories:
 ```
 	allprojects {
 		repositories {